School Social Work at BASD

 Student Assistance Program (SAP)

 The Student Assistance Program (SAP) is a team process used to mobilize school and community resources to remove barriers to learning so that students can succeed and advance in school.
 The phases of SAP include referral, data collection, action planning, and follow-up.
-Anyone can make a SAP referral, and reasons for referral can include, but are not limited to: significant changes in behavior or difficulty regulating emotions, sudden decline in grades, concerns regarding bullying, and references to substance use.

 Homeless and Foster Care Liaison